 - a fixed-term rental agreement that started before the 29 March 2021, or

-- a periodic (month-to-month) rental agreement which the tenant moved to before 29 March 2021
+- a periodic (month-to-month) rental agreement which the Renter moved to before 29 March 2021

 then some amendments such as Minimum Standards and Safety Related activities will not apply until that agreement ends, or where a fixed compliance date has been provided in the regulations.